whider/edx-documentation/en_us/shared/students/SFD_teams.rst

   :width: 500
   :alt: Click the View button on a team card within a topic to go to the Team Details page.

+#.
+Within a topic, you can use keywords to search team descriptions and
+   titles.
+For more information, see :ref:`Search for a Team`.

-6. To get a better sense of a team's members, discussion, and communications, select **View** for a team.
+8. To get a better sense of a team's members, discussion, and communications, select **View** for a team.

    On a team's detail page, you can browse the team's discussion posts, but